 Dieting as a teen puts them at risk for compromises in their growth, nutrition and general health.
 The teen years are a time of great brain and physical growth.
 Teens who donot receive enough nutrients could face developmental issues in the future.

-If you are concerned about your teen and her eating behaviors, Clementine is here for you and for her.
+If you are concerned about your teen’s eating behaviors, Clementine is here for you.
 Clementine features a compassionate and talented staff, luxurious accommodations, medical treatment, if needed and post-treatment options.
-When searching for “anorexia treatment centers near me”, you will find that Clementine is a nationwide industry leader that focuses exclusively on the needs of girls and adult females.
+When searching for “anorexia treatment centers near me”, you will find that Clementine is a nationwide industry leader.
 Contact us today to learn how we can work together to treat your teen’s eating disorder.